 Arab commando organisations based in Jordan have disagreed over President Nasser's acceptance of the latest U.

-Arab commando organisations based in Jordan have disagreed over President Nasser's acceptance of the latest U.S. proposal for a Middle East settlement.
+Background: Arab commando organisations based in Jordan have disagreed over President Nasser's acceptance of the latest U.S. proposal for a Middle East settlement.

 Some commando groups have backed the United Arab Republic leader but others have protested against the Washington initiative and attacked President Nasser for going along with the American plan.